 - Sublimation Printing Process

 - Is There White Ink in Sublimation Printing?

 - Wrapping Up

 What is Sublimation Printing?

 Sublimation is a process that turns a solid into a gas without going through a liquid state.
-In the context of printing, sublimation printing involves printing a design onto a transfer paper, and then transferring the design on a substrate using heat and pressure.
+In the context of printing, sublimation printing involves printing a design onto a sublimation paper, and then transferring it on a substrate using heat and pressure.
 These substrates include t-shirts, mugs, hats, hoodies, tumblers, and many more.

-I have personally used sublimation printing to create custom shirts for my family and friends.
+I have personally used this printing technique to create custom shirts for my family and friends.
 It’s a very easy and affordable way to create personalized gifts.
 If you are looking for a way to create custom apparel or home goods, sublimation printing is a great option.